Martin's Mill seniors Mia Nixon, Jada Celsur ink scholarships

 Nixon is a two-time state golf champion having won the Class 2A Tournament as a freshman and a junior.
 The 2020 state event was canceled due to the COVID-19 pandemic.

-Nixon, along with her brother Kevin won a bronze medal as a senior and who is a freshman golfer at the University of Dallas, continued a string of 19 consecutive UIL state golf tournaments in which a Martin’s Mill golfer has participated.
+Nixon, along with her brother Kevin II who won a bronze medal as a senior and is a freshman golfer at the University of Dallas, continued a string of 19 consecutive UIL state golf tournaments last May in which a Martin’s Mill golfer has participated.
+She hopes to win her third straight state title and continue the string MM linksters to state in the spring.

 She won medalist honors by 17 strokes last spring.